jchantrell/calculator/README.md

 To do:

-* Make it more interactive via CSS (button highlighting, etc)
+* Fix rounding up on answers
-* Add rounding to output
+* Format a + b in calculations to be significantly shorter